nbahador/cell_type_analyzer/README.md

 </table>
 </div>

-**Description:** Predicted cell type distribution showing relative abundance across neuronal and non-neuronal populations.
+**Description:** Predicted cell type distribution showing relative abundance across populations.
 This visualization represents the model-predicted proportions of different cell types in a given sample or region.
 The hierarchical structure groups related cell types.
-The distribution highlights cortical cell type composition, sorted from major/dominant components.
+The distribution highlights cortical cell type composition, sorted from dominant components.

 [↑ Back to Table of Contents](#-table-of-contents)